dteix/bolierProject/README.md

                  etc)

 15 .  < p >Hello world!
 This is HTML5 Boilerplate.< /p > : < p > is used for defining paragraphs

+16 .  < script src="js/vendor/modernizr-{{MODERNIZR_VERSION}}.min.js"></script > : Modernizsr is a JavaScript library
+      that finds HTML5 and CSS3 in a user's browser

+17 .